ImperialCollegeLondon/virtual_ecosystem/docs/source/virtual_ecosystem/implementation/science_model_overview.md

 This page provides an overview of the implementations of each science model.
 These descriptions are intentionally brief to allow you to see all of the different science model components in a single location.
-Follow the provided links for more detail on the implementation or to view the underlying code.
+Each section provides links to additional detail on the implementation or to the documentation of the actual Python classes and function that provide the implementation.

 ## Abiotic models